npr/taskscheduler/README.md

 ```

 will schedule a javascript function (`taskjob` in this case) that can "listen" to incoming messages on a `sometopic` topic
-in a queue. `taskjob` receives: (topic, message, callback) arguments when called.
+in a queue every 100 milliseconds.
+A `taskjob` implementation receives: (topic, message, callback) arguments when called.
 A 'topic' is typically
 a separate queue/channel on a message queue.

 You can send messages asynchronously to the queue with: